The Intent-Led Pipeline System for Tech Vendors

 Subject: Pipeline in spreadsheets

-Quick question: how much time does your team spend updating the sales tracker each week?
+Quick question: how much time does your team spend updating sales trackers each week?

-Most firms we work with estimate 2-3 hours.
-The real number is closer to 6-7 once you count the Slack messages, the "who's dealing with X?" questions, and the Friday afternoon reconciliation.
+Most firms estimate 2-3 hours.
+Real number is closer to 6-7 once you count Teams messages and Friday reconciliation.

-One consultancy we worked with was losing about £40k/year in deals that fell through gaps.
-Nobody knew who was supposed to follow up.
-The client went cold.
-Deal died quietly.
+One consultancy we worked with lost £40k/year in deals that fell through gaps.
+Nobody knew who was following up.
+Deals just went cold.

-We can show you where the gaps are in your process.
-15-minute call, just questions and a couple of recommendations.
-Interested?
+We can show you where the gaps are.
+15-minute call, just questions and recommendations.

 Template 3: MSP for SMEs